 I want to spend a little time on some learnings about Strategic Partners in SaaS.
-First, let me be clear — to make it in SaaS, you’re probably going to need to achieve real success with Strategic Partners.
+First, let me be clear — to make it in SaaS, you’re probably going to need to achieve Strategic Partners of some sort to achieve real success.
 Because it takes a Village.
 And because your partners will likely, through integrations in particular, make your product better and strong.
 And because all together, as a group, your partners probably will have a material impact on your revenue.
-We’ll come back to that in a second post.

-But my uber point here is that if you’re just getting going, or even if you are just past First Traction, and you are hoping / assuming some Magic Partner is going to lift your business dramatically and generate/create a ton of new business for you — get real.
+But if you’re just getting going, or even if you are just past First Traction, and you are hoping / assuming some Magic Partner is going to lift your business dramatically and generate/create a ton of new business for you on its/their own — it’s tough.
 That’s pretty unlikely.

 Because of the Law of Attach Rates.

 “Look,” she said.
-“We could integrate EchoSign into our product, and a year or two ago we might have.
+“We could integrate you into our product, and a year or two ago we might have.
 It’s probably a B+/A- integration.
 Our users would like it, appreciate it, but we’d do just fine without it.
-So not really worth our time”.
+So it’s not really worth our time”.

 Bummer, I thought.